 The second war (the Battle of Satala) took place in Armenia.
 Galerius was stronger thanks to the reinforcements from the Balkans and he was ready for the battle and the land structure was suitable for the legions.
 On the other hand, the movement area of the Persian cavalry, which was a decisive factor on the outcome of the former battles, was limited this time.

 The Romans were the clear winners of this battle thanks to the conditions that were in their favor.
-Even the Harem tent of Narseh’s wives and kids were seized.
+Galerius’ fight against the Persians ended in victory, and even the Harem tent of Narseh’s wives and kids were seized.
 Therefore, Valerian, who died during his captivity, was avenged.

-After 20 years’ of rule, Diocletian decided to abduct the throne.
+After 20 years’ of rule, Diocletian decided to abdicate the throne.
 He wanted the Tetrarchy that he established to continue.
-Therefore, he encouraged Maximian to abduct his throne simultaneously.
+Therefore, he encouraged Maximian to abdicate the throne simultaneously.
 Even though Maximian was not so willing to do so, he had to accept his fate.

 Therefore, Constantius in the West and Galerius in the East were promoted to being “Augustus”.
 However, Constantius, “the Conqueror of Britain”, lost his life just after one year of his promotion.
 Following his death, his son, Constantine was declared as “Augustus” by the Western army.

 This was the new order, however, it didn’t last long.
-As “Augustus” Severus, who ruled Italy and nearby regions, crushed his subjects with heavy taxes, a huge rebellion broke out in Rome.
+Severus, who ruled Italy and the surrounding lands, oppressed the people with heavy taxes.
+For this reason, a great rebellion broke out in Rome against Severus.

 Maxentius moved to Italy, where his father ruled before, and grew stronger there.
-He defeated the usurper Domitius Alexander who declared himself as the emperor of Carthage (the North Africa) (Note: General Pompeianus commanded the campaign) and he annexed it.
-However, the senior emperor Galerius at Nicomedia (modern day Izmit) didn’t approve Maxentius’ rule and ordered Severus to take Rome back.
+He defeated the usurper Domitius Alexander who declared himself as the emperor of Carthage and he annexed it.
+However, the senior emperor Galerius at Nicomedia didn’t approve Maxentius’ rule and ordered Severus to take Rome back.

-However, as Severus was coming closer to lay siege to Rome, his soldiers were reluctant to fight on his side, because both the public didn’t like Severus and most of the soldiers served Maximian who was the former Augustus.
+However, as Severus was coming closer to lay siege to Rome, his soldiers were reluctant to fight on his side, because most of the Severus’ soldiers had served Maximian who was the former Augustus.
 They didn’t want to fight against his son Maxentius.

 As Severus felt helpless, he wanted to fall back to Ravenna and gather men.
 However, he was too weak even to accomplish it.
 He surrendered to Maximian in exchange for his life to be pardoned.
 However, Maximian and his son Maxentius didn’t keep their promise and they killed Severus.

 As Galerius received the news, he went mad.
-He gathered his army and launched his campaign on Rome.
+Galerius decided to march on Italy with his army to restore order for the Tetrarchy.
 However, he realized quickly that it wasn’t easy to seize Italy.
 The cities blocked their way and his moves became restricted.
 He had to withdraw his army in order not to have the same fate as Severus.

 Galerius decided to get the advice of Diocletian who was enjoying his retirement days.
 It was nobody but Diocletian whose words would be listened in the days that Tetrarchy was in crisis.
 After all, Diocletian was the founder of Tetrarchy system.